2002 NBA playoffs: (1) Sacramento Kings vs. (3) Los Angeles Lakers

 The 2002 Western Conference finals is widely regarded as one of the best series in NBA playoff history, with the last four games coming down to the final seconds.
 Two games were decided on game winning shots and Game 7 was decided in overtime.
 However, the series was marred by controversy and allegations of corruption.
 On June 10, 2008, convicted NBA referee Tim Donaghy's attorney filed a court document alleging that Game 6 was fixed by two referees.
 The letter states that Donaghy "learned from Referee A that Referees A and F wanted to extend the series to seven games.
 Tim knew Referees A and F to be 'company men', always acting in the interest of the NBA, and that night, it was in the NBA's interest to add another game to the series."
 The Lakers won Game 6 106–102, attempting 18 more free throws than the Kings in the fourth quarter, and went on to win the series, and eventually the NBA championship.
 The document claimed that Donaghy told federal agents that in order to increase television ratings and ticket sales, "top executives of the NBA sought to manipulate games using referees".
 It also said that NBA officials would tell referees to not call technical fouls on certain players, and states that a referee was privately reprimanded by the league for ejecting a star player in the first quarter of a January 2000 game.
 Stern denied the accusations, calling Donaghy a "singing, cooperating witness".

 The Lakers and Kings split the first two games in Sacramento.
 Los Angeles raced out to a 36-point first quarter in Game 1 behind 67% shooting and never trailed, paced by Kobe Bryant's 30 point effort and 26 points from Shaquille O'Neal.
 Chris Webber had 28 points and 14 rebounds, but the other Kings combined shot under 40 percent.
 Sacramento rebounded to win Game 2, paced behind Webber (21 points, 13 rebounds) and Mike Bibby (20 points).
-O'Neal had 35 points and 13 rebounds, but struggled with foul trouble; Bryant shot 9-for-21 from the field and was suffering from food poisoning which he contracted from a meal at the team hotel, and some felt it was done deliberately by the hotel staff.
+O'Neal had 35 points and 13 rebounds, but struggled with foul trouble; Bryant added 22 points but shot 9-for-21 from the field and was suffering from food poisoning which he contracted from a meal at the team hotel, and some felt it was done deliberately by the hotel staff.
 The loss snapped the NBA record 12-game playoff road winning streak for the Lakers.